Rwanda Gorilla Tours, Rwanda Safaris,

 - Garden Gloves

-As you hike in the forest looking out for the gorillas you will need to hold on the plants, soil and the gloves will protect you from the germs.
+As you hike in the forest looking out for the gorillas you will need to hold on to the plants, and soil and gloves will protect you from the germs.

 - Rain Jacket